 See You On The Dance Floor!

 I hope this help make your festival season even better!
+My complete shopping bag & Packing List are linked for added ease!
 For more festival tips, tricks, & life lessons check out my Guides To Coachella: Stages & Environment, Packing & Accommodations, & other festival blogs.
 (Photos from my first out of state festival, Mysterland in Bethel Woods, NY)

 Peace & Love,